pedroherrerovidal/pedroherrerovidal.github.io/_pages/education.md

 ---
 # **Education**

 - **Ph.D.
-Neural Science** New York University *with specialization in Systems, Cognition, and Computation* (expected graduation May 2022)
+Neural Science** New York University *with specialization in Systems, Cognition, and Computation* (expected graduation Spring 2023)

 - **M.S.
 Biology** New York University *with specialization in Bioinformatics and Systems Biology* (2017)